mohllal/notes/book-the-docker-book.md

 - The Docker ecosystem contains two more tools:
   - Docker Compose: which allows to run stacks of containers to represent application stacks.
   - Docker Swarm: which allows to create clusters of containers, called swarms, that allow you to run scalable workloads.

+### Chapter 2: Installing Docker

+- Docker runs as a root-privileged daemon process to allow it to handle operations that can’t be executed by normal users (e.g., mounting filesystems).
+- If a group named `docker` exists on our system, Docker will apply ownership of the Unix socket at `/var/run/docker.sock` to that group.
+Hence, any user that belongs to the `docker` group can run Docker without needing to use the `sudo` command.